 Resilient hospitals were mainly located in the centre of Porto Alegre, where the lack of redundancy was low, and provided similar alternative routes.
-This is shown in the Fig. 6.
-In contrast, the lack of redundancy was high in the hospitales located in the two less densely populated municipalities, Viamão and Gravataí, with densities of 150 and 566 of inhabitants per km2 respectively.
+This is shown in Fig. 6.
+In contrast, the lack of redundancy was high in the hospitals located in the two less densely populated municipalities, Viamão and Gravataí, with densities of 150 and 566 of inhabitants per km respectively.
 Out of a total of 22 hospitals, the extent of the flooding intersected with 3 hospitals.
-Two of these flooded hospitals are shown in red in Fig 6.
+These flooded hospitals are written in red in Fig. 6.
 With the loss of access to these hospitals, 478 beds were no longer available, 378 of which belong to private hospitals such as Hospital Mae De Deus and Hospital Porto Alegre.
 The only public hospital with ICU beds in flooded area, the Hospital Pronto Socorro De Canoas Dep Nelson Marchezan, was equipped with 100 beds.
-The municipalities of Nova Santa Rita, Cachoeirinha and Alvorada did not had hospitals with ICU beds.
+The municipalities of Nova Santa Rita, Cachoeirinha and Alvorada had no hospitals with ICU beds.

-Hospitals further away from Porto Alegre's district 'Centro Histórico' were less resilient under normal circumstances, as they had a greater lack of redundancy.
+Hospitals further away from Porto Alegre's district Centro Histórico were less resilient under normal circumstances, as they had a greater lack of redundancy.
 While the 8 hospitals within 3.2 km from the Centro Histórico of Porto Alegre scored an average of 231 in the lack of redundancy, the remaining 14 healthcare facilities scored an average of 423 reaching the highest lack of redundancy at the hospital Hospital Dom Joao Becker, 24 km away from the Centro Histórico of Porto Alegre.
-As the Fig. 6 shows, the healthcare facilities with a lower lack of redundancy, located to the right of the x-axis, are in Porto Alegre.
+As Fig. 6 shows, the healthcare facilities with a lower lack of redundancy, located to the right of the x-axis, are in Porto Alegre.
 The public Hospital Nossa Senhora Da Conceicao Sa had the lowest lack of redundancy offering the highest resilience and ranked second in terms of bed capacity, with a total number of 824 beds.
-Considering a 10-minute isochrone, the Hospital Dom Joao Becker with the highest lack of redundancy reached an area that was 3.29 times larger than that of the hospital HBMPA.
+Considering a 10-minute-isochrone, the Hospital Dom Joao Becker with the highest lack of redundancy reached an area that was 3.29 times the size compared to the hospital HBMPA.

 In the municipality of Porto Alegre, hospitals with the same number of beds exhibited differences in the lack of redundancy of their road network within the isochrone.
-The Hospital Nossa Senhora Da Conceicao Sa, with 824 beds, was ranked 1st as the hospital with the least lack of redundancy, while the Irmandade Da Santa Casa De Misericordia De Porto Alegre, with a similar number of beds (845), was ranked 13th out of 16 in the municipality of Porto Alegre.
-The hospitals most affected by the flood were the private Hospital Mae De Deus and the Porto Alegre private hospital, with 295 and 83 patients respectively.
-In other cases, the flood covered the road network partially reducing the number of origin-destination points, as in the Hospital Universitario Ulbra in Canoas, where 66.27 % of the OD were covered, modifying its lack of redundancy after the disaster event.
+The Hospital Nossa Senhora Da Conceicao Sa, with 824 beds, was ranked 1st as the hospital with the least lack of redundancy, while the Irmandade Da Santa Casa De Misericordia De Porto Alegre, with a similar number of beds (i.e. 845), was ranked 13th out of 16 in the municipality of Porto Alegre.
+The hospitals most affected by the flood were the private Hospital Mae De Deus and the Porto Alegre private hospital, with 295 and 83 beds respectively.
+In other cases, the flood covered the road network partially reducing the number of OD points, as in the Hospital Pronto Socorro De Canoas Dep Nelson Marchezan in Canoas, where 60% of the OD were flooded, modifying its lack of redundancy after the disaster event.